 Credit: Radnorimages / Alamy Stock Photo

 Despite growing on trees, mistletoe is not generally found in a woodland setting, preferring hosts in open situations with plenty of light.
 You’re more likely to see it in gardens, orchards, parkland and even churchyards.
 This means that mistletoe would have been less abundant in ancient times when woodland was more typical.

 It's commonly found in Wales, the West Midlands and the South of England, with particularly large populations in Gwent, Herefordshire, Worcestershire, Gloucestershire and Somerset.
 It was once thought that this clustering was due to the number of apple orchards in these regions, but this has been proved incorrect as orchards are found in locations where mistletoe is absent.

 Mistletoe is widely scattered elsewhere in England and Wales, but is rarely seen in eastern and northern England and Scotland.

 In recent years, mistletoe's range in the UK has begun to expand, particularly into eastern areas of England.
 This may be due in part to an influx of continental blackcaps from Germany that have started overwintering in Britain, with many thousands now spending their winters here.

 Blackcaps are migratory warblers that are becoming regular winter visitors to our bird tables.
 Berries, including those of mistletoe, are an essential part of their diet.
 On eating the white flesh of the mistletoe berry, the birds wipe their bills on twigs and branches, leaving behind the seed.
 If the seed is deposited on a host tree and manages to take hold, a mistletoe plant might germinate on the branch.
-It seems that blackcaps are more efficient at spreading mistletoe seeds than other birds that feed on the berries.
+It seems that blackcaps are more efficient at spreading mistletoe seeds than other birds, such as the mistle thrush, which also feed on the berries.